Toasted White Chocolate Mocha Recipe

 For the classic Starbucks look, perfect for the holidays, top it with a decorative swirl of whipped cream, a smattering of festive holiday sugar sprinkles, and a pinch of white sugar pearls.
 Those sprinkles and pearls aren’t just for show, and their crunch adds an important textural element.

-Or get creative with your favorite toppings: cocoa powder, white chocolate shavings, a drizzle of caramel or chocolate sauce, mini chocolate chips… Or why not all of the above!?
-My favorite combination is whipped cream, red springles, and dark chocolate sauce, which keeps the festive look of the original while doubling up on chocolate flavor.
+Or get creative with your favourite toppings: cocoa powder, white chocolate shavings, a drizzle of caramel or chocolate sauce, mini chocolate chips… Or why not all of the above!?
+My favourite combination is whipped cream, red sprinkles, and dark chocolate sauce, which keeps the festive look of the original while doubling up on chocolate flavour.

 Serve it up.

 Now, if you are a big fan of chocolatey coffee, here are more recipes to try.